ChetanbirSingh/PokeXplorer/docs/README.md

 - **Display Pokémon Information**:
   - Name, type(s), height, weight, and base experience.
   - Stats such as HP, Attack, Defense, and others.
-  - Front and back images of the Pokémon with hover functionality.
+  - Front and back images of the Pokémon.
 - **Evolution Chain**: Users can see the evolution chain of the searched Pokémon, with images and names of evolved forms.
 - **Background Gradient**: The background color of the Pokémon card is dynamically generated based on the Pokémon's types.
+- **Audio Effects**: Audio is played when a Pokémon image is clicked, with sound effects corresponding to the selected Pokémon.
 - **Error Handling**: If the Pokémon does not exist or the input is invalid, an error message is shown.

 ## Motivation